Remi Wolf: Career

+Before the release of her second album, she appeared as the supporting act on some of the European concerts of Olivia Rodrigo's Guts World Tour.

+Throughout March and July, singles "Cinderella", "Toro", "Alone in Miami", "Motorcycle", "Soup" and "Pitiful" were put out to promote Wolf's second album, Big Ideas, which was announced to release in July 2024.
+"Soup" was dubbed a "funk-flecked synth-pop cut" by NME's Hannah Mylrea.
+Pitchfork's Boutayna Chokrane regarded "Cinderella" as a "Soul Train-inspired disco-funk number about [Wolf]'s everyday mood swings".
+Big Ideas charted at 15 and 27 on the UK Sales Chart and Scottish Album Charts, respectively, and received critical acclaim, massing an 80/100 score from music aggravator Metacritic.
+In December 2023, Wolf covered Amy Winehouse's cover of The Zutons' song 'Valerie' for radio station Triple J's weekly program, Like A Version.

 Artistry

 Musically, Wolf performs in what she describes as a "funky soul pop" genre.
 In a 2021 interview, she stated she wants to "constantly try to innovate the sound of pop music" and "erase the rules of pop".
-The New York Times wrote that she turns the genre bedroom pop into "hypercolored explosions".
-She cites Still Woozy, SZA, and John Mayer as musical influences.
+The New York Times wrote that she turns the bedroom pop genre into "hypercolored explosions".
+Wolf cites Still Woozy, SZA, and John Mayer as musical influences.

 Personal life

 Wolf is bisexual.
 She has been based in Los Angeles, California, since circa 2014.
-In June 2020, she was checked into rehab for alcoholism issues.
-She claims to have been sober ever since, and that in past instances she frequently drank to the point of blacking out; although she could easily function in daily life, she had started fighting with family, friends and collaborators.
+In June 2020, she was checked into rehab for alcohol use disorder.
+She has stated she has been sober ever since, and that in past instances she frequently drank to the point of blacking out; although she could easily function in daily life, she had started fighting with family, friends and collaborators.
+She has ADHD.